 Strive Education model makes a giant leap into national spotlight

-Strive will spearhead a $750,000 innovative education effort funded by Living Cities, a collaborative of 21 of the world’s largest foundations and financial institutions.
-Strive will partner with four universities across the country and serve as a model for similar collaborations.
+Strive, based in downtown Cincinnati, will spearhead a new $750,000 education effort funded by Living Cities, a collaborative of 21 of the world’s largest foundations and financial institutions.
+Strive will partner with four universities across the country and serve as a model for similar partnerships that will focus on improving education from birth through college.

 The four universities are California State University, East Bay in Hayward, Calif., Indiana University-Purdue University Indianapolis, the University of Houston and Virginia Commonwealth University in Richmond, Va.

-“Living Cities has pooled dollars for the last 18 years to drive improvements in the urban core and just recently they’ve gotten into education as a key component of improving urban environments.
+“Living Cities has pooled dollars for last 18 years to drive improvements in the urban core and just recently they’ve gotten into education as a key component of improving urban environments.
 Strive is one of their first investments,” explained Strive Executive Director Jeff Edmondson.

 The Living Cities initiative will allow the Strive model to be tested among diverse populations, Edmondson said.

-“The cities are diverse geographically and also their populations are very different, so we’re being asked to provide support to them,” he said.
+“The cities are diverse geographically and also their populations are very different, so we’re being asked to provide support to them,” he said,

 Edmondson said Living Cities contacted them after finding out about the foundation’s work in Cincinnati and Northern Kentucky.